apache/incubator-brooklyn/docs/use/guide/management/index.md

 <!---
 TODO - brief overview of
 -->
-*This section is not complete in this milestone release.*
+*This section still needs to be written.
+Feel free to [fork](/dev/contribute) the docs and lend a hand.*

 - ``ManagementContext`` (Java management API)
 - ``EntityLocal`` (used by policies)